paweld27/VisToole/README.md

 #   PySimpleGUI - 4.60.5                            #

 menu.py - the edit menu was created based on the PySimpleGUI - 4.60.5 in 2023,
-then completely free, python module
+then completely free, python module.
+You can still find it on GitHub.